Tobacco Products Directive: Content

+Requirements

-The enactment and implementation of the new directive will work to restrict the capacity of e-cigarette refill tanks to no more than 2ml and a maximum volume of e-liquids containing nicotine for sale for one refill container to 10ml.
+The directive restrict the capacity of electronic cigarettes refill tanks to no more than 2 ml and a maximum volume of e-liquids containing nicotine for sale for one refill container to 10 ml.
 The nicotine strength of e-liquids to no more than 20 mg/ml and require products containing nicotine and their packaging to be tamper proof and resistant to child tampering.

-The new regulation prohibited the use of certain ingredients that included taurine, colourings, and caffeine, the mandatory use of new labelling and health warning signs on the packaging.
+The new regulation prohibited the use of certain ingredients that included taurine, colourings and caffeine, the mandatory use of new labelling and health warning signs on the packaging.

+United Kingdom

 The new regulations require that the sale of all e-liquids and e-cigarettes should be done after notifying the Medicines and Healthcare Products Regulatory Agency (MHRA) for the case of the United Kingdom (UK).
 The TPD was implemented in the UK through the Tobacco and Related Products Regulations 2016 act that also defined producers of e-cigarettes.
 The definition described e-cigarette producers as any entity that manufactures, imports, or re-brands any tobacco related products for resale.
 In accordance with the new regulations, producers are required to provide the relevant authorities with all pertinent information regarding their products to the MHRA.